OpenEvalProject/evals/manuscripts/elife-63868/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/63868/elife-63868-fig1-v2.jpg)

-**Figure 1.:** Drosophila brain.(A–C) Schematic representation of larval (A) and adult (B) Drosophila brains.
+**Figure 1.:** (A–C) Schematic representation of larval (A) and adult (B) Drosophila brains.
 Antennal lobes (AL, tomato), ellipsoid body (EB, orange), fan-shaped body (FB, teal), mushroom body (MB, fuchsia), calyx (CA, violet), and protocerebral bridge (PB, cyan) are shown.
 Major neuropils of the central brain are also shown separately (C).
 Anterior ←→ posterior (A←→P).
 Dorsal ←→ ventral (D←→V).
 (D–H) Anterior view of the midbrain region of the larval brain (D) and frontal views of the pupal (E–G) and adult (H) brains stained with antibodies against Dg (green) and the homophilic cell adhesion molecule Fasciclin II (FasII, magenta).
 Expression patterns for FasII and Dg are also shown in separate channels.
 Scale bar 20 µm.
 (D) In the larval brain, FasII is expressed in the γ lobes of the MB neuropil, which are formed in early larval stages.
 At L3 stage, α′/β′ lobe formation takes place.
 These lobes can be seen by Dg expression (arrow) and the absence of FasII expression.
 (E) After the pupa is formed, MB neuroblasts give rise to α/β lobe neurons that are positive for FasII.
 Dg expression is observed in newly generated neurons of α/β lobes (yellow arrows).
 In addition, a distinct Dg pattern is seen in neurons forming the FB (blue arrow) neuropil.
 (F) At mid-pupal stage, Dg expression remains in inner MB α/β lobe neurons (freshly generated differentiating axons, yellow arrow) and disappears from outer α/β neurons, which were born at earlier pupal stages (FasII marker demonstrates their belonging to α/β MB lobe).
 In addition, the Dg pattern diminishes from the FB but appears in the developing EB (blue arrow).
 (G) In final pupal stages, when most neuropils, except for MB α/β lobe neurons, are established, Dg protein is enriched in a small subset of inner α/β lobe axons (yellow arrows) and significantly reduced in other neuropils.
 Note the diminished Dg staining in fully formed FB and EB neuropils.
 (H) In the adult brain, Dg expression is visibly reduced.

 Considering the evolutionary conservation of functional brain compartmentalization and the similarity of the observed dystroglycanopathy brain pathologies in humans and flies, the advantageous Drosophila cobblestone lissencephaly model (Yatsenko et al., 2014b) was used to get a deeper insight about the factors that contribute to Dg function in the nervous system.
 Firstly, neuroanatomical studies of the pre-adult and adult brains were performed to analyze the Dg expression pattern.
 In the developing brain, Dg expression is spatiotemporally dynamic.
 It is more abundant during the pre-adult stages of brain development.
 In particular, Dg is present in the axonal projections of differentiating neurons assembling various brain compartments, suggesting a function in neuropil formation.
 Secondly, brain anatomy of mutants that have abnormal Dg expression was analyzed.
 It revealed that proper levels of Dg are required for proper brain compartmentalization and fasciculation of various major neuropils.
 Thirdly, using mass spectrometry, the neuronal Dg interactome was determined.
 In silico analyses of identified factors demonstrated that the majority of them have human disease-linked homologs and have never been shown to interact with Dg.
 By clustering Dg interactors into functional groups, multiple proteins of the exocyst complex were found.
 Finally, the data show that in neurons the exocyst regulates Dg membrane trafficking.
 A genetic interaction approach demonstrated that components of the exocyst complex functionally interact with Dg in brains.
 Moreover, there are temporal requirements in exocyst–Dg regulation for the establishment of brain compartments.
 Since exocyst–Dg regulation depends on the developmental stage, these findings propose that neuronal cells have different requirements for exocyst-regulated Dg trafficking at various stages of differentiation.
 Further analysis of identified neuronal Dg interactors in a Drosophila model should help to decipher neural-specific molecular functions of this key ECM receptor and provide important insights into the molecular mechanisms leading to the development of congenital muscular dystrophies in humans.

 ## Results

-## In the developing brain, Dg is dynamically expressed in differentiating neuropils
+### In the developing brain, Dg is dynamically expressed in differentiating neuropils

 To get an insight into the temporal dynamics of Dg expression in the pre-adult brain, the Dg protein localization was analyzed in the same midbrain region at larval (L3), pupal (24 and 48 hr after puparium formation [APF]), and pharate (96 hr APF) developmental stages.
 In the larval central brain (CB), Dg is expressed in patches of axonal projections (Figure 1D).
 Some fascicles can be visualized by antibodies raised against the homophilic cell adhesion molecule Fasciclin II (FasII).
 The largest FasII-expressing CB structure is the MB, which contains three sequentially produced neuronal subtypes whose axons cluster differentially to form MB lobes.
 First, the γ lobe is produced (FasII-positive), its neurons born during embryonic and early larval stages; next, α′/β′ lobe neurons are generated during mid-late larval stages (FasII-negative); and finally, the α/β lobe (FasII-positive) is formed during pupal stages (Ito and Hotta, 1992; Lee et al., 1999).
 At the L3 larval stage, Dg is seen in FasII-negative MB neurons, corresponding to α′/β′ lobe neurons (Figure 1D).